 Ladies, Make Heart Health a Priority

 As National Heart Health Month comes to a close, we’d like to touch on a disease that affects an estimated 44-million of women every year.
-Cardiovascular disease is the number-one killer for women across America.
-You may be surprised to learn 1-in-3 deaths of women is caused by this deadly disease.
+Cardiovascular disease is the #1 killer for women across America.
+You may be surprised to learn 1 in 3 deaths of women is caused by this deadly disease.

 Heart disease differs from woman to woman.
 Warning signs can be hard to spot and even non-existent.
 That’s why it’s important to take every possible measure to live a heart-healthy lifestyle especially if you have one or more risk factors.